-The 70th Annual Scientific Sessions of the Sri Lanka Veterinary Association – 2018 provides a meeting point to share recent research findings, clinical experiences and knowledge on the current developments in veterinary and allied sciences.
-This year sessions are scheduled under three thematic areas (Clinical Communications, Animal Health, Animal Production) to improve its scientific visibility and commemorates the notable abstracts submitted with awards and recognition.
+The 71st Annual Scientific Sessions of the Sri Lanka Veterinary Association – 2019 provides an opportunity for its members to share recent research findings, clinical experience and knowledge on the current developments in veterinary and allied sciences.
+This year’s sessions are arranged under four thematic areas (Clinical Communications, Animal Health, Animal Production and Veterinary Public Health) to improve its scientific visibility and commemorates the notable abstracts submitted with awards and recognition.

-21st April 2018 - Deadline for submission of Abstracts
+15th March 2019 - Deadline for submission of Abstracts and extended abstracts

-15th May 2018 - Return of reviewed abstract to authors for correction
+1st May 2019 - Completion of returning the reviewed abstract to authors for correction

-31st May 2018 - Submission of corrected final abstracts
+15th May 2019 - Submission of revised abstracts

 General Policies Submitting Abstracts

 - Only a Member of the SLVA (with updated subscription) shall be permitted to submit an abstract of a paper for presentation at the Annual Scientific Sessions, and he/she shall be the Corresponding Author.
-The abstract may have co-author(s) who may be SLVA members (life / ordinary / student), or Session Members (other scientists / researcher who is not a SLVA member).
+The abstract may have co-author(s) who may be SLVA members (life / ordinary / student), or Session Members (other scientists / researcher/s who is/are not a SLVA member/s).

 - Only a Member of the SLVA (with updated subscription) shall be permitted to present a paper (oral or poster) at the Scientific Sessions.
-In the event an author is unable to make the presentation due to ill-health or any other valid reason, it shall be the responsibility of the presenter to notify the Secretary/ SLVA in writing three days prior to the day of the presentation and by identifying a co-author as the official presenter.
+In the event an author is unable to make the presentation due to ill-health or any other valid reason, it shall be the responsibility of the presenter to notify the Secretary/ SLVA in writing (or in electronic means) three days prior to the day of the presentation and identifying a co-author as the official presenter.

 - All members should not be in arrears of membership fees including the current year subscription at the time of submitting the abstracts.
 All arrears, if any, should be paid by a cheque drawn in favour of the ‘Sri Lanka Veterinary Association’ before the deadline for submission of abstracts.
-Members may call SLVA Treasurer (Dr. Neshma Kumudini 0714453570) to check the status of their subscription.
+Members may call SLVA Treasurer (Dr. Janaka Amarakoon- mobile- 0777762836 to check the status of their subscription.

 - Receipt of submission of abstracts will be acknowledged by e-mail within three working days after the closing date.
 SLVA will communicate on matters related to the respective abstract only with the corresponding author.